julio-lockhart/Bookstore/README.md

 ### Running Locally

-After cloning, open the command line and navigate to the root directory of the proejct.
+After cloning, open the command line and navigate to the root directory of the project.
 Then run

 ```
 npm install